Jedda: Production

 Filming started in May 1952, when the unit left Sydney for Darwin.
 By this stage the lead role of Jedda had still yet to be cast, but filming acting sequences did not begin until July.
-Robert Tudawali was a full-blooded Aboriginal man from Melville Island, the largest island in the Tiwi Islands group.
-Ngarla Kunoth (Rosalie Kunoth-Monks) was an Anmatyerre woman, born at Utopia cattle station, north east of Alice Springs; she was selected over seven other actors screen tested, and was cast by July.
+Robert Tudawali was an Aboriginal man from Melville Island, the largest island in the Tiwi Islands group.
+Ngarla Kunoth (Rosalie Kunoth-Monks) was an Arrernte and Anmatyerre woman, born at Utopia cattle station, north east of Alice Springs; she was selected over seven other actors screen tested, and was cast by July.

 The shoot took five months to complete, plus post-production work done in Sydney.
 Most of the scenes were shot on the Coolibah Station in the Northern Territory, as well as at Standley Chasm, Ormiston Gorge and Mary River in the north.

 The production process was laborious, as the colour technique used, Gevacolor, could only be processed in England.
 The film stock was fragile and heat-sensitive, which was a problem in the tropical climate of the Northern Territory.
 During production, the film was stored in cool caves to protect it from deteriorating.
 By mid 1952 the film had incurred expenses of £24,673.

 The last roll of negative was destroyed in a plane crash on its way for developing in England.
 Chauvel re-shot these lost scenes at Kanangra Walls in the Blue Mountains and Jenolan Caves west of Sydney.
 Cave scenes were filmed in the River Cave, Diamond Cave, Imperial Cave, and Mud Tunnels at Jenolan.
 Editing and sound recording were completed in London.

 The music was written by Isador Goodman.
 Elsa Chauvel, the director's wife, replaced large parts of Goodman's score with old-fashioned commercial "mood" music.

 The Chauvels celebrated their 25th wedding anniversary during filming.
 Wason Byers, who had a small role, was arrested for stealing over £1,000 worth of cattle.